Troubleshooting#

 Load a config to test expressions with globals and reference data:

-edg repl --config workload.yaml
+edg repl --config workload.edg

 >> warehouses * 10